handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

 Last but not least, you need to register the plugin.
 This is the only way to use plugins in Handsontable.
 There are two ways to do that.

 - You can define a static getter named `PLUGIN_KEY` that the `registerPlugin` utility uses as the plugin's alias.
+Usage example you can find in the above code snippet.
   ```js
   // You need to register your plugin in order to use it within Handsontable.
   registerPlugin(CustomPlugin);